-The third S/N EOF has broad structure across the Sahel region and resembles the first EOF of the station data and the second GCM EOF.
-Correlations with SST are the strongest in Pacific and Indian oceans.
-However, the presence of decadal variability and serial correlation in the timeseries reduces the effective number of degrees of freedom and complicates the interpretation of the significance of these correlations.
-Correlation of the third S/N EOF time series with the NINO 3.4 index is -0.56; the correlation of the first station data EOF with NINO 3.4 is -0.48.
-The correlation of the second GCM EOF with NINO 3.4 (-0.3) is not significant; the correlation of the multiple regression combination of the second and sixth GCM EOFs with NINO 3.4 is -0.41.
-Since the fraction of variance explained by the sixth GCM EOF is small (1.6%), its contribution to the precipitation field is small, and so this result is not inconsistent with those of Moron et al. (2003) who looked at simulations of a Sahel rainfall index in four GCMs and found insignificant correlations with ENSO in three models and a significant correlation of the wrong sign in the fourth.
-Related to our discussion of the second S/N EOF, we note the negative correlation between the Sahel S/N EOF time-series (positive Sahel precipitation anomalies) and SST just off the Guinea coast (Fig. 3g).
+The third S/N EOF has broad structure across the Sahel region and resembles the first EOF of the station data and the second GCM EOF (Fig. 3).
+Correlations with SST are the strongest in the Pacific and Indian Oceans.
+However, the presence of decadal variability and serial correlation in the time series reduces the effective number of degrees of freedom and complicates the interpretation of the significance of these correlations.
+Correlation of the third S/N EOF time series with the Niño-3.4 index is -0.56; the correlation of the first station data EOF with Niño-3.4 is -0.48.
+The correlation of the second GCM EOF with Niño-3.4 (-0.3)is not significant at the 99% level used here; the correlation of the multiple regression combination of the second and sixth GCM EOFs with Niño-3.4 is -0.41.
+Moron et al. (2003) looked at simulations of a Sahel rainfall index in four GCMs and found insignificant correlations with ENSO in three models and a significant correlation of the wrong sign in the fourth.
+Since the fraction of variance explained by the sixth GCM EOF is small (1.6%), its contribution to the precipitation field and to an area-averaged index is small, and so our finding of correlations between ensemble mean quantities and Niño-3.4 is not inconsistent.
+Related to our discussion of the second S/N EOF, we note the negative correlation between the Sahel S/N EOF time series (positive Sahel precipitation anomalies) and SST from the coast of Senegal south to the Ivory Coast (Fig. 3g).

-The fourth S/N EOF is not significantly correlated with the station EOFs, and the Hume data shows little correlation with observed precipitation over land.
-The CAMS-OPI precipitation dataset (Janowiak and Xie 1999), which begins in 1979 and includes satellite observations does indicate some positive correlations (not shown), mostly over ocean in the Gulf of Guinea region.
-The timeseries shows both decadal and interannual variability.
-The correlation with SST anomaly suggests an association with North Tropical Atlantic, tropical Pacific and Indian ocean SST.
+The fourth S/N EOF is not significantly correlated with the station EOFs, and the Hulme data show little correlation with observed precipitation over land (Fig. 4c).
+The Climate Anomaly Modeling System Outgoing Longwave Radiation (OLR) Precipitation Index (CAMS-OPI) precipitation dataset (Janowiak and Xie 1999), which begins in 1979 and includes satellite observations does indicate some positive correlations (not shown), mostly over the ocean in the Gulf of Guinea region.
+The time series shows both decadal and interannual variability (Fig. 4b).
+The correlation with SST anomaly suggests an association with north tropical Atlantic, tropical Pacific, and Indian Ocean SST (Fig. 4d).